AlyssonNeto/initialize/Readme.rst

 Initialize
 ==========

-A Template Project Creator for python, html, css, Javascript, php
+A Template Project Creator for python, html, css, Javascript